Bluetooth vs Ultra-Wideband (UWB): which is best for indoor location system?

 • We discuss the pros and cons of indoor location using Ultra-Wideband and Bluetooth Low Energy

 Just like Bluetooth, the Ultra-Wideband technology gives devices the ability to determine each other's location when they're in close proximity.
-It means it could be used for a variety of location-based services, such as wayfinding inside venues and contextual notifications
+It means it could be used for a variety of location-based services, such as wayfinding inside venues and contextual notifications.
+Both signal types have advantages, and drawbacks, that we'll explore in this post, in order to help you make an informed decision on which will work best for your indoor location use case.

 Indoor Positioning using Bluetooth Low Energy (BLE Positioning)